ddollar/foreman/README.md

     $ gem install foreman

-Ruby users may *not* want to install foreman in their project's `Gemfile` if they are concenrd about dependecy version conflicts.
+Ruby users may *not* want to install foreman in their project's `Gemfile` if they are concerned about dependency version conflicts.

 ## Getting Started